Before filing for a refund, determine which of the following applies to you.

 We will send a refund check unless the claimant is set up to receive refunds by direct deposit.
 If you have not already been set up for direct deposit, contact the Revenue Accounting Division at 512-463-4561 to obtain Form 74-221, Tax Refund Direct Deposit Authorization to initiate the process to receive payments electronically.

-The statute of limitations will not be tolled (does not end) until a refund claim includes all of the required elements.
+The statute of limitations does not stop until a refund claim includes all of the required elements.
 The Comptroller’s office will notify the claimant of the additional information needed.

 If a refund hearing is requested timely, the Comptroller’s office can issue a written demand notice for all documentation needed to verify the claim.
 This documentation must be submitted within 180 days of the date of the demand notice.
 Documents not timely submitted as requested by the demand notice cannot be introduced as evidence in a refund hearing.